 Having mainly worked with farm animals since graduating, Shrea feels most at home out and about on visits.

 Outside of work Shrea enjoys cycling through Derbyshire’s countryside and is keen to revive the kickboxing skills learnt at university.

 Eleanor graduated from Bristol University in 2016 and joined the practice straight away.
 Having grown up in Derbyshire and then spent many years with us as a student she is familiar with the area and a good number of McMurtry and Harding’s clients.
 She particularly enjoys the farm animal side of mixed practice.

 Outside of work Eleanor horse rides, mostly doing Dressage, often competing at the weekend.
 She is also a keen (and competitive) netball player and baker.

 Rebecca has recently joined the team at McMurtry and Harding, having previously worked in the Matlock area.

 Jose is based at our Ashbourne practice and specialises in TB testing for our farm clients.

-Like Jose, Tana also specialises in farm animal TB testing and covers the Derbyshire and Staffordshire area.
-She is based at our Ashbourne practice.
+Like Jose, Oli also specialises in farm animal TB testing and covers the Derbyshire and Staffordshire area.
+He is based at our Ashbourne practice.